 Now that we’ve explored how SGE works, you see both its potential for users and its challenges for marketers and brands.
 From a user perspective, this tool is exciting, as users can get more information and ask follow-up questions without losing or resetting all their search results.
 For brands, however, it means that we have some things to watch out for.

-We didn’t talk about the black hole question, but it does illustrate something important: SEO is going to change, and SEO keywords may hold less weight.
+We didn’t talk about the black hole question, but it illustrates something important: SEO is going to change, and SEO keywords may hold less weight.
 In our search, Google’s SGE returned an answer summarizing what black holes are and presented an image from NBC News.
-While other more relevant links, such as to NASA, are present, the image and its embedded link are more likely to draw clicks.
+While other more relevant links, such as to NASA, were present, the image and its embedded link were more likely to draw clicks.
 Why did NBC feature more prominently than NASA or other scientific sources?
 Part of that could be because SGE is still in the early stages.
-Part of it could be because,
+Another part could be because:

-- Clear and concise is key: While NBC News is a high-value source in general as a major news site with already high SEO, the content in question is written in clear and concise language, asking and answering the question relevant to the search in question.
-While in the future, we may see a scientific journal or other space-related site in place of NBC News, the sites that will feature here will be the ones that an AI can read information from quickly and easily because it is written in a way that is informative and non-ambiguous.
+- Clear and concise is key: While NBC News is generally a high-value source as a major news site with already strong SEO, the content in question was written in clear and concise language, directly asking and answering the question relevant to the search.
+In the future, we may see a scientific journal or another space-related site in place of NBC News.
+However, the sites that will appear here will be the ones an AI can quickly and easily read, understand, and extract information from, because the content is informative and unambiguous.

-- Content balances informative and engaging: The NBC article SGE linked for us name-dropped Doctor Who, Interstellar, Star Trek, and Einstein, all topics that people interested in black holes are likely to also be interested in.
-While not directly relevant to the question “What is a black hole?” (well, Einstein is relevant), their presence indicates to an AI trained to look for it that the article will draw on examples and allusions that a reader will find entertaining and engaging.
+- Content balances informative and engaging: The NBC article SGE linked to mentioned Doctor Who, Interstellar, Star Trek, and Einstein — all topics that people interested in black holes are also likely to enjoy.
+While not all of them are directly relevant to the question “What is a black hole?” (though Einstein certainly is), their inclusion signals to an AI trained to detect such elements that the article draws on examples and references that readers will find entertaining and engaging.

-While SGE is still early in its development, experimenting with it has shown us some important things to keep in mind as the technology develops.
+While SGE is still early in its development, experimenting with it has shown us some important things to keep in mind as the technology develops, especially in the context of Google search and its evolving capabilities.

 - Keywords are helpful but will take a back seat to content and source reliability.